knguy22/personal-website/frontend/posts/hobbies.md

 ## **Tetris**

 The main video game I play is Tetris.
 I enjoy all types of Tetris, but I mostly focus on fast modern Tetris games like [Jstris](https://jstris.jezevec10.com) and [Tetrio](https://tetr.io).
-I have been one of the top 100 fastest sprinters in Tetris, and I enjoy honing my skills to compete against others in multiplayer.
-I was the captain of the Tetr.io team at UCSB during the 2023 Collegiate Tetris League season.
+I play many gamemodes, but I am currently ranked [top 200](https://ch.tetr.io/u/intermittence) in competitive multiplayer.
+I was also the captain of the Tetr.io team at UCSB during the 2023 and 2024 Collegiate Tetris League seasons.

 ## **Webnovels**